¿Qué pides tú?

 ¿Qué pides tú?
 (What do you ask for?) is the debut studio album title from Alex Ubago.
-It was released on September 23, 2001 in Spain in the middle of the Operación Triunfo boom (despite Ubago's isolation from the reality programme itself).
+It was released on September 23, 2001, in Spain in the middle of the Operación Triunfo boom (despite Ubago's isolation from the reality programme itself).
 It was certified 9× Platinum in Spain, 2× Platinum in México, Platinum in Argentina and in 2007 Platinum in Europe.
-It's the best selling album on his career, with more than 1.5 million copies sold worldwide.
+It is the best selling album of Ubago's career, with more than 1.5 million copies sold worldwide.